17 Ways To Make Quinoa Taste Better, Because Dinner Should Never Be Boring

 As someone who has trouble digesting brown rice, hates white rice, and is allergic to barley, quinoa has been something of a godsend.
 I am obsessed with quinoa and make it constantly.
 Like most people, I began my quinoa journey by simply subbing it into brown rice dishes.
 It was good, but it wasn't incredible.
 So, I searched and asked around for tips, experimented, and ended up finding some truly mouthwatering ways to prepare quinoa.
 I'm here to tell you that if you haven't been thrilled with this grain, you're probably preparing it incorrectly.
 Read on for these 17 easy ways to make your quinoa taste better.
 And then get cooking!

 Quinoa on its own can be very bland (just like any other grain).
 If you'd like to add a bit more flavor, cook it in vegetable or chicken broth instead of water (or do half and half).
-This instantly spices up your quinoa in the easiest way possible.
+This instantly gives your quinoa more flavor and doesn't require you to do any extra work.

-Another way to easily and quickly make quinoa taste better without adding other foods is to add herbs and spices.
+Another way to easily and quickly make quinoa taste better without cooking anything else is to add herbs and spices.
 I personally love adding thyme, salt, and pepper to my quinoa, but you can add whatever you want — basil, oregano, maybe even some red pepper.
+Food Network star and chef Giada de Laurentiis has a recipe for herbed quinoa that is fresh and tasty.

 As an Italian, one of my favorite ways to add flavor to anything is to add a whole bunch of garlic.
 Quinoa is no exception.
-Roast or sautee minced garlic, and then add it to your quinoa once it's finished.
-You could also sautee some chopped up onions if you're into that kind of flavor as well.
+Roast or sauté minced garlic, and then add it to your quinoa once it's finished.
+You could also sauté some chopped up onions if you're into that kind of flavor as well.
+This recipe from Food.com shows you exactly how much to add to make it taste the best.

-Savory quinoa with vegetables and a protein is great.
+Savory quinoa with vegetables and a protein is a terrific dinner option.
 But sweet quinoa for breakfast?
 It might be better.
-Love and Lemons has this terrific quinoa breakfast bowl recipe that is so easy to make and super versatile.
+Love and Lemons has this wonderful quinoa breakfast bowl recipe that is so easy to make and super versatile.
 Use the recipe as a base, then add whatever fruit and toppings you want.
 I think I might like it better than regular oats, personally.

 The trick to making almost any food in the world taste better is to add cheese, and quinoa is obviously no exception.
 This creamy caprese quinoa bake from Half-Baked Harvest is the perfect way to add cheese, and make your quinoa beyond amazing.
 After something like this, you'll never see quinoa the same way again.

 When most people think of quinoa, they think of it as a boring, healthy side dish with some veggies.
 But as this list proves, you can do a lot more with it than you think.
-This recipe from Half-Baked Harvest mixes quinoa with panko breadcrumbs to create an awesome zucchini and eggplant parmesan dish.
+This recipe from Half-Baked Harvest is another example, as it mixes quinoa with panko breadcrumbs to create an awesome zucchini and eggplant parmesan dish.

 As someone who doesn't eat meat, I can tell you that finding a satisfying meat-free chili recipe can be difficult.
 But I've found that adding quinoa can make a huge difference.
 It makes your chili more hearty without making it taste too much like a grain, you know?
-This vegan and gluten-free recipe from Making Thyme For Health just might convert you.
+This vegan and gluten-free recipe from Making Thyme For Health just might convert you to a meatless existence.

 Look at any quinoa box, and you'll see that the directions say to make it with one part quinoa, two parts water (so, one cup of quinoa and two cups of water).
 But The Kitchn makes a compelling argument for using less water — less water makes quinoa less mushy, and more light.
 If you've found that you dislike quinoa because it's too much like mush, this might be what you need to do.

 Looking for something with more of a kick?
-This idea from Good Life Eats is for you.
+This recipe from Good Life Eats is perfect.
 Add cilantro and roasted poblano peppers to your quinoa for a little bit of heat.
-It's easy and delicious!
+It's easy and delicious, and makes a great side dish.
+It can also be mixed with veggies and a protein for a spicy quinoa bowl.

-Making your own veggie burgers isn't as hard as you might think, especially when you have an ingredient like quinoa, which is hearty and holds things together.
+Making your own veggie burgers isn't as hard as you might think, especially when you have an ingredient like quinoa, which is hearty and holds things together easily.
 These black bean quinoa burgers from Love and Lemons will become your new favorite.
+Top them with your favorite burger toppings and a toasted bun, and you're good to go.

 Quinoa is probably my favorite grain to add to soups.
-It's filling and makes soups more hearty without taking over.
+It's filling and makes soups more hearty without taking over or soaking up all of the broth.
 Some grains, like barley or farro, are so needy and demand all of the attention when you're eating a soup.
 But quinoa is less obvious and goes well with almost anything.
 Try this quinoa tortilla soup recipe from Making Thyme For Health, which, bonus, can be made in a slow cooker.

 For more ideas, check out Bustle on YouTube.